What about gaps in my child’s learning? Are my kids doing enough? Do I have to follow the public school schedule?

-Sometimes in the middle of a rough homeschool day or rough season, it would be nice to sit and chat with a veteran homeschool parent.
+In the middle of a rough homeschool day or rough season, wouldn’t it be nice to sit and chat with a veteran homeschool parent?
 Those that have graduated kids from their homeschool have lots of wisdom.
 They didn’t always do it perfectly, but they have the benefit of looking back over decades and reminding those of us in the trenches what really matters.

 1. Focus on the tools of learning